JaimeHyland/Mellifera/README.md

 Thankfully, the standard frames that are hung inside such boxes are slightly less complicated, generally varying only in terms of length and depth to match only the interior measurements of that box.
 The actual thickness of the timber used to make such frames is most often a fairly standard 9.5 mm (or about 3/8 of an inch for the more old-fashioned among us).

 Despite this little mercy, all these factors seemed like worrying complications.
-It was nothing she couldn't handle (thought she) by adjusting her data models and workflow to take account of it, relying on Tomáš' reassurances.
+It was nothing she couldn't handle (thought she) by adjusting her data models and workflow to take account of it, relying heavily on Tomáš' information.

 - - -